EDUCBA

 Conclusion

 In this article, we discuss some popular SDLC methodologies briefly.
-Similarly, there are other SDLC methodologies like Lean model, DevOps model, Big Bang Model, etc. the selection of appropriate SDLC methodology for developing a software application is very important.
-The most popular SDLC methodology is Agile model.
+Similarly, other SDLC methodologies like the Lean, DevOps, and Big Bang models exist.
+Selecting an appropriate SDLC methodology for developing a software application is essential.
+The most popular SDLC methodology is the Agile model.

 Recommended Articles